DerekCook/CoreMidi4J/README.md

 [![jar](https://img.shields.io/github/downloads/DerekCook/CoreMidi4J/total.svg)](https://github.com/DerekCook/CoreMidi4J/releases)

-Then simply place the CoreMidi4J jar on the classpath when that program runs, and CoreMidi4J's devices will be available to it.
+Then simply place the CoreMidi4J jar on the classpath when that program compiles and runs, and CoreMidi4J's devices will be available to it.

 ### Building CoreMidi4J